woctezuma/stylegan2-projecting-images/README.md

 ### Additional projection results

+For the rest of the repository, the same-preprocessing as for the FFHQ dataset is used.

+#### Shared data on Google Drive

 Additional projection results are shown [on the Wiki][wiki-all-the-projections].

 To make it easier to download them, they are also shared on [Google Drive][additional-projection-results].